BitPangea/bitpangea/thecharter/README.md

 - **The Declaration** proclaims that the World exists.
 - **The Charter** preserves why the World exists and the constitutional direction of its development.
-- **The Codex** preserves canonical inquiry and recognized knowledge.
+- **The Codex** preserves constitutional inquiry and concepts requiring canonical stability.
 - **The Lexicon** preserves the language of the World.
 - **The Archive** preserves materials of enduring historical value.
 - **The Chronicle** preserves the chronology of BitPangea’s development.
+- **The Atlas** intentionally designs and preserves the concrete cartographic expression of the World within constitutional constraints.

 The Charter should not duplicate those institutions.

-Its role is to preserve purpose, constitutional direction, and formally adopted period records.
+Its role is to preserve purpose, constitutional direction, formally adopted constitutional period records, and major methodological transitions that materially change how BitPangea develops.

 ---

 ## Charter Development

-The Charter may expand as BitPangea progresses through major constitutional Periods.
+The Charter may expand as BitPangea progresses through major constitutional Periods or when a major methodological transition warrants formal constitutional preservation.

+A Period should not receive a Charter merely because it exists.

-New Charter records should be added only when a Period, Domain, or major architectural transition has been sufficiently understood to justify formal preservation.
+New Charter records should be added only when a Period, Domain, or architectural transition has produced a genuine constitutional result that is sufficiently understood to justify formal preservation.

+The Creator Period is therefore not presumed to require its own Charter.
+Its principal work is intentional world design.
+Constitutional inquiry remains available whenever design reveals a genuine dependency or unresolved constitutional necessity.

 Each addition should: